ello/wtf/_posts/artists/2017-08-18-creative-briefs.md

 To learn more about participating in Ello Creative Briefs contact us at ArtistInvites@ello.co.

-Be sure to check out our [Creaitve Brief Rules](/wtf/policies/invite-rules).
+Be sure to check out our [Creative Brief Rules](/wtf/policies/invite-rules).